Jakobimatrix/efficient_cpp/basics/keywords.md

 ## pure function
 A `pure` function does not use any global state.
 **Mark all functions pure which do not use global values.**
 This helps the compiler to optimise your code and can be combined with `const`.
-They are also easier to parallelize.
+A `pure` function also easier to parallelize.

 - [video tutorial](https://www.youtube-nocookie.com/embed/8ZxGABHcu40?rel=0) *~5 min.*

 ## static variable
-`Static` variables are essential global variables which get initialised once, exist only once and have a lifetime from there first call until the program is terminated.
+`Static` variables are essential global variables which get initialised once, exist only once and have a lifetime from their first call until the program is terminated.
 This has its benefits but `static` variables are guaranteed to be initialised in a thread save fashion meaning there are "hidden" locks.
 Also on every access there is always a check if the variable is already initialised.
 **If a `static variable` is accessed a s&ast;&ast;&ast;t-ton of times it might me a good idea to instead have a local `reference` (local cash) to the `static variable` instead.**

 - [example of cashing and analysis against direct access](https://www.youtube-nocookie.com/embed/B3WWsKFePiM?rel=0) *~20 min.*